MatsoA/CIS-427-Project-1/README.md

 Navigate to that folder in a terminal and run `python server.py`

-While leaving that terminal running, open a new terminal window and navigate to the folder and run `python client.py`
+While leaving that terminal running, open a new terminal window and navigate to the folder and run `python client.py hostname`
+Note: to find the hostname of an ubuntu machine, type hostname in the ubuntu terminal(use this for the hostname argument).

 You should now be able to input commands to the server: